“सिर सांठे रुख रहे तो भी सस्तो जाण”

 Guru Jambheshwar considered the originator of Bishnoi Sect.
 Bishnoi word is composed of two words Bish (twenty) and Noi (nine), and this means that the twenty-nine principles of life by the community-promoter of this community have suggested.

 Eight rules from these twenty-nine rules are related to nature conservation and enrichment.
 This includes rules like do not eat meat, not stealing bulls, cutting trees etc.

-Bishnoi sect is silently employed to protect the mute and vegetation by the spirit of Saurabhuntu Sukhin, on the basis of the principles as given by the Guru Jambheshwar.
+Bishnoi sect is silently employed to protect the mute and vegetation by the spirit of Saurabhuntu Sukhin, from the principles as given by the Guru Jambheshwar.
 Bishnoi Sect is the custodian of our cultural heritage, social values, and traditions.
 The contribution and consciousness of this society towards the environment is exemplary.

 Rural Tourism and Khejarli

-If you are environmental lover then Khejarli is the perfect destination for you.
-In Khejarli, The whole environment is covered with a martyr monument of Khejri trees, where the birds of the sky are found circulating in a clean way.
+If you are an environmental lover, then Khejarli is the perfect destination for you.
+In Khejarli, The whole environment covered with a martyr monument of Khejri trees and the birds of the sky are found circulating cleanly.

 There is memorial made in the memory of 363 martyrs who lost their lives to save the trees in 1730.
 Behind the monument, there is a temple of Guru Jambheshwar Ji which is a symbol of the Bishnoi’s natural affection and reverence.